AntoinePaques/MocktailGPT/example/vanScrapper/README.md

 pnpm run generate
 ```

 The generation uses `mocktail.config.ts` to locate `swagger.yaml` and the output folder.
+The file is executed with `tsx` so you can keep it in TypeScript.

 The swagger file can be found at `swagger.yaml`.